Pashtun nationalism: Opposition to Pakistan in 1947 to Republican Coup in 1973

 Afghanistan would continue to give arms and supplies to Pashtun separatist leaders such as Fazl Akbar (also known as Pacha Gul) in Bajaur.
 In October 1961, Prime Minister Daoud Khan sent tribal militias and Royal Afghan Army soldiers to Bajaur to support the Pro-Afghan Pashtun tribal chiefs against the Pakistani backed Nawab of Khar.
 The clashes led to heavy casualties on both sides.
 As a result of the economic downturn because of the blockade imposed by Pakistan, Daoud Khan was asked to resign.
-Instead of resigning, Daoud Khan requested King Zahir Shah to approve new 'one-party constitution' proposed by him which would in turn increase Daoud Khan's already considerable power.
+Instead of resigning, Daoud Khan requested King Mohammed Zahir Shah to approve new 'one-party constitution' proposed by him which would in turn increase Daoud Khan's already considerable power.
 Upon rejection, Daoud Khan angrily resigned.
 During the so called "decade of democracy", Pashtun nationalist parties such as the Afghan Social Democratic Party (More commonly known as Afghan Mellat) were founded.
 The founder of Afghan Mellat was the former Mayor of Kabul, Ghulam Mohammad Farhad.
 Farhad had previously studied in Nazi Germany and was fascinated by aspects of Nazi policy.
 The Afghan Mellat Party favors the Pashtunization of Afghanistan and supports the concept of Greater Afghanistan.
 The Afghan Mellat party was accused by its critics of being fascist, a labelled denied by the party.